l0uisgrange/zap/README.md

 | NMOS Transistor | `nmos(..params)`      | ![NMOS](assets/nmos.png)              |
 | PMOS Transistor | `pmos(..params)`      | ![PMOS](assets/pmos.png)              |

+Feel free to suggest 💡 any new component by [opening a new issue](https://github.com/l0uisgrange/circuitor/issues/new?template=new_component.yml)!

 ### Standard Variants

 Each component can be displayed using either the American 🇺🇸 (ANSI) or European 🇪🇺 (IEEE) symbol style.
 For example, here are the resistor variants: